 There was a surprising amount of interest in last month’s article where I discussed the fees for the micro-transaction service Flattr and compared them with the fees at Patreon.
 I’m following up that article by comparing Flattr to Brave Rewards, a service who is a service that more closely is trying to compete with Flattr.

 Brave and Flattr are two services that both want you to voluntarily pay a monthly fee to fund the web’s many creators and publishers.
-Each promise to automatically divide up your monthly subscription fee and share it among the creators and website you’ve spent the most time with in your web browser.
+Each promise to automatically divide up your monthly subscription fee and share it among the creators and website you’ve spent the most time within your web browser.

 There are two main differences between the two services:

-Brave Payments have moved away from its reliance on Bitcoin and instead focus on their own Basic Attention Token crypto-currency/token.
+Brave Rewards have moved away from its reliance on Bitcoin and instead focus on their own Basic Attention Token crypto-currency/token.
 That is to say, you can still fund your contributions on Brave with Bitcoins – but they’ll be automatically converted to BAT at a transaction fee.
-Calculating transaction fees for Brave can be hard as it’s so damned difficult to give them any money.
+Calculating transaction fees for Brave can be hard as its so damned difficult to give them any money.
 I’ve chosen to use a credit card payment through Brave’s recommended crypto-currency market Uphold for the fee calculation examples below.
 This is the most convenient method for making payments using Brave and also the same method as Flattr uses.

 |Service||Payment||Fee estimate||Paid to creators|

 |Brave (Uphold)||5 USD (one-time)||3,57 USD (71,40 %)1||1,43 USD|